-Noun a motor vehicle that has been specially modified to give it more power and speed.
-Hot rods have become an art form, a vehicle modified not only to increase performance but also to achieve a refined look.
-The best part about hot rodding is that, once you're done, you can be with your best friends and travel with your creation to hang out, meet and be with other people who live and breathe the same desires.
-One explanation is that the term is a hot roadster contraction, which means a roadster that was modified for speed.
+Hot rodding is an art form that involves modifying a motor vehicle to give it more power and speed.
+It's not just about increasing performance, but also achieving a refined look.
+The best part about hot rodding is that, once you're done, you can take your creation out and meet other people who share the same passion.
+One explanation for the term is that it's a contraction of 'hot roadster', which means a roadster that was modified for speed.

-For example, the Ontario Ministry of the Environment in its vehicle emissions regulations refers to a hot rod as any motor vehicle that has a replacement engine other than the factory original.
-Everything from the right proportions and the right posture to consistency in the subject matter of the construction and the materials used, adds to what it takes to be a hot rod.
-Hot rods were used as the theme of Lightning Rod, a roller coaster from Rocky Mountain Construction in Dollywood.
-The term can also be applied to other elements that are used for a particular purpose, such as the hot rod amplifier.
+For example, the Ontario Ministry of the Environment in its vehicle emissions regulations defines a hot rod as any motor vehicle that has a replacement engine other than the factory original.
+To create a successful hot rod, you need to get the proportions and posture right, as well as use consistent materials throughout the construction.
+Hot rods have been used as the theme of roller coasters, such as Lightning Rod at Dollywood.
+The term can also be applied to other elements that are modified for a particular purpose, such as the hot rod amplifier.

-Many hot rods would upgrade brakes from mechanical to hydraulic (juice) and headlights from bulb to sealed beam.
-The Hotrod's predecessors were the modified cars used in the Prohibition era by smugglers to evade revenue officers and other law enforcement agencies.
-Hot rods first appeared in the late 1930s in Southern California, where people competed with modified cars on dry lake beds northeast of Los Angeles, under the rules of the Southern California Timing Association (SCTA), among other groups.
-At first glance, a Hot Rod is an early car without a fender, lowered at the front, with great posture and a high-performance engine with three carbs lined up.
+Many hot rods upgrade their brakes from mechanical to hydraulic (juice) and headlights from bulb to sealed beam.
+Hot rods have their roots in the modified cars used by smugglers during Prohibition to evade law enforcement.
+Hot rods first appeared in the late 1930s in Southern California, where people competed with modified cars on dry lake beds northeast of Los Angeles under the rules of the Southern California Timing Association (SCTA).
+At first glance, a hot rod is an early car without a fender, lowered at the front, with great posture and a high-performance engine with three carbs lined up.